Homeschooling during Lockdown

 About the project

-Since the first lockdown in 2020, which began on 23 March, most parents of school-age children have been responsible for homeschooling them.
-But without any teaching experience or time to prepare, and alongside keeping Covid at bay and juggling jobs and other caring responsibilities, how are parents coping with the realities of ensuring their children carry on learning while schools are closed?
+During the first lockdown in 2020, which began on 23 March, most parents and carers of school-age children were responsible for homeschooling them.
+But without any teaching experience or time to prepare, and alongside keeping Covid at bay and juggling jobs and other caring responsibilities, how did parents cope with the realities of ensuring their children carry on learning while schools are closed?

 In the spring of 2020, a team of researchers from the Psychology Department's Childhood and Youth Research Group launched a study aiming to understand how parents are managing the demands of homeschooling and parenting during the coronavirus lockdown.
 The aim was to find out how parents' experiences of home schooling their children during lockdown are affected by differences in parenting styles, stress and coping behaviours, and creativity.
 While the British Psychological Society issued some brief advice to parents and carers just before schools closed, home schooling will have been a first for the majority of those parents and each of them will have had a different perspective, impacting how they rose to the challenge.